passwordo/Vault/README.md

 - [x] Support custom serialization

 ## Contribute
-If you believe you have identified a security vulnerability with `Vault`, you should report it as soon as possible via email to `security@passlock.io`.
-Please do not post it to a public issue tracker.
+If you believe you have identified a security vulnerability with `Vault`, please report it as soon as possible via email to `security@passlock.io` and don't post it to a public issue tracker.